Curriculum Guide · Curriculum

 Sloan, Eric B.

 Public Finance: Tax and Securities Aspects

 Tax Practice Workshop

 Taxation of Debt Instruments & Securitization Transactions I

 Transfer Pricing: Selected Topics

-International Business Planning Workshop
+International Tax and Business Planning Workshop

 Taxation in the European Union Seminar